 Related to Best Iceland Movies – A White, White Day : ‘TIFF’ Review – A Cold Soul Longing for an Answer

-30. Last and First Men (2020)
+33. Last and First Men (2020)

-It’s fascinating as well as sad to watch this starkly beautiful cinema from the great Icelandic composer Johann Johannson.
+It’s fascinating as well as sad to watch this starkly beautiful cinema by the great Icelandic composer Johann Johannson.
 He passed away in February 2018 at the age of 48.
 Shot on black-and-white 16mm film, Last and First Men is an idiosyncratic sci-fi cinema that is closer to a video installation art or speculative literature than Spielberg.
-Its set two thousand million years in the future and almost entirely moves around towering structures in a vast landscape.
+It is set two thousand million years in the future and almost entirely moves around towering structures in a vast landscape.
 Set to Tilda Swinton’s deeply meditative voiceover, we see our abandoned planet picking up a voice from the remotest depths of space.

-Notable Omissions: Icelandic Dream (2000), Astropia (2007), Stormland (2005), Movie Days (1994), Cold Light (2003), Land Ho!
-(2014), Niceland (2004), Paris of the North (2014), Jitters (2010), Parents (2007) and Either Way (2011), Paris of the North (2014), and The County (2019)
+Notable Omissions: Icelandic Dream (2000), Astropia (2007), Stormland (2005), Cold Light (2003), Niceland (2004), Parents (2007), Jitters (2010), Either Way (2011), Paris of the North (2014), and The County (2019)